 What can man do to me?

-YHWH loves His people so much, and reacts so strongly to our tears, that the Psalmist says that when we cry to YHWH for help, our enemies will run in the opposite direction.
+YHWH loves His people so much, and reacts so strongly to our tears, that the Psalmist said that when we cry to YHWH for help, our enemies would run in the opposite direction.
 You don’t mess with YHWH’s children, just as you don’t mess with the cub when the mother bear is around.

 But our greatest suffering is not personal persecution, but personal loss.
-Losing a loved one and the overwhelming grief that comes with it is gut-wrenching painful.
-But YHWH understands our grief because He, too, lost his Son.
-Yeshua’s death, makes our earthly death merely a passing to a greater life; a life where the tears will be wiped from our face and we can live eternally and peacefully with our Creator.
+Losing a loved one, and the overwhelming grief that comes with it, is gut-wrenchingly painful.
+YHWH understood our grief because He, too, lost his Son.
+Yeshua’s death, made our earthly death merely a passing to a greater life; a life where the tears would be wiped from our face and we can live eternally and peacefully with our Creator.

 He [YHWH] will swallow up death forever.

-Even though Simon said this to himself Jesus knew Simon’s toughts, and he takes a moment to tell Simon a story about moneylenders, debt forgiveness and appreciation.
-At the conclusion of the story He drives the point home:
+Even though Simon said these words in his head, to himself, Yeshua knew Simon’s thoughts.
+He took a moment to tell Simon a story about moneylenders, debt forgiveness and appreciation.
+At the conclusion of the story He drove the point home:

 Yeshua understood the power of this woman’s tears.
 She had suffered much in life, making her the right vessel to play the priestly role of anointing Yeshua for his death.
 She anointed Him with her tears so He could hang, as the Servant King, upon the cross.
 Her tears anointed Him, so we could be free from the chains of death, and rewarded as suffering servants to our Servant King.

-The Prophet Jeremiah, also known as the Weeping Prophet, offered these words of hope:
+The end is waiting, but we’re not there yet.
+We’re still wandering in the wilderness, but the Prophet Jeremiah, also known as the Weeping Prophet, offered these words of hope:

 Never forget that YHWH takes account of every tear you shed.
 Whatever pain, or grief, you are experiencing, God is watching.
 He sees your tears, and He feels your pain.
 He collect your tears in His bottle, He records them in His book.
 Yeshua promised, in His sermon on the mount (Matthew 5), that the reward in heaven would be great for those who mourn, for those who go hungry, for those who are persecuted and for those who are poor in spirit.
 Those who love God and suffer the most, God remembers and, ultimately, rewards.
 In your own suffering, may that be a comfort to you.